 Luckily Barranco could save not only big a part of its colonial charm but as well its special character and charisma.
 The daily life in Barranco is more relaxed and quieter than in the rest of Lima.
-The city center invites you to stroll around, visit old colonial and republican houses and enjoy the numerous other amazing sights that Barranco has to offer.
+The city center invites you to stroll around, visit old colonial and republican houses and enjoy the many other amazing sights that Barranco offers.

-As soon the sun goes down Barranco awakes and becomes the place for dancing and partying.
-The streets around the Parque Municipal (Municipal Park) get crowed.
+As soon as the sun goes down Barranco awakes and becomes the place for dancing and partying.
+The streets around the Parque Municipal (Municipal Park) get crowded.
 Cosy restaurants offer excellent typical Peruvian food.
-Pubs, discotheques and night clubs invite their guests to an exiting night.
+Pubs, discotheques and nightclubs invite their guests to an exciting night.
 And the famous Peruvian peñas stage folkloric music shows, in particular Afro Peruvian and Criollo gigs.

 Facts & Figures about Barranco